-Antonio De Nigris Sada is the Mass Market Executive Director since 2011.
-Before his current position, Mr. De Nigris worked in various positions within Axtel as Northern Regional Director for the Mass Market, Operations Director, and Service Delivery Director since September 1999.
-Before joining Axtel, Mr. De Nigris worked as Director of Business and Entrepreneur Banking Services in BITAL (now HSBC) and in Financial Lease Institutions (Prime International).
-Antonio De Nigris obtained an Industrial Engineer Degree from the Universidad Anáhuac in México City.
+Antonio De Nigris Sada.
+Executive Director of Mass Market Segment.
+Held various positions within Axtel, such as Executive Director of Consumer Affairs, Northern Regional Director for the Mass Market, Director of Operations, and Director of Service Delivery at a national level since September 1999.
+Before joining Axtel, he acted as Director of Banking Business and Negotiations at BITAL (now HSBC) and in Financial Leasing Institutions (Prime Internacional).
+He graduated as an Industrial Engineer from Anáhuac University.